 In a recent paper, I demonstrated that associating with a facultative mutualist can increase the range of a native species by thousands of square kilometers, or approximately 20% of the entire host range (Afkhami et al. Ecology Letters 2014).
 Combining (1) range-wide field observations from ~100 populations, (2) species distribution models, (3) 10 common garden experiments across the species range, and (4) greenhouse experiments, I showed that endophytic fungi can ameliorate drought stress and allow their grass host (Bromus laevipes) to grow in drier regions unoccupied by grasses that lack this partner.
 Range divergence between B. laevipes plants with and without endophytes was comparable to species-level divergence among congeners (other native Bromus), indicating that the mutualists’ effects were biologically significant.
 Collaborators on this project were Sharon Strauss and Pat Mcintyre.
 (To see this great article on our paper click here.)

 Alterations to species niches and/or ranges caused by mutualisms have the potential to play an important role in the evolution and diversification of species.
 Mutualist-generated niche differentiation could pave the way for speciation, if selection diverges across niches, leading to reduced gene flow.
-Collaborators and I are examining how association with mutualistic nitrogen-fixing bacteria affects diversification rates across ~20,000 species of legumes, the third most speciose family of plants (Afkhami, Mahler et al., in review).
+Collaborators and I are examining how association with mutualistic nitrogen-fixing bacteria affects diversification rates across ~20,000 species of legumes, the third most speciose family of plants (Afkhami et al., 2018).

 Conflict in Positive Interactions

 Vertically transmitted symbionts (i.e., passed parent to offspring) associate with some of the most ecologically dominant species on Earth, and their fixation has